lahwran/tree-of-life-osx/README.md

-# Popup

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.

-# License
+# treeoflife osx integration

+Based on Popup.
+Haven't bothered to rename yet, but is changed so dramatically that I should.

-Popup is licensed under the BSD license.
+Popup is licensed under "the" BSD license (though, I don't know which one).